Song-of-Aeon/fonts-5/readme.txt

 Q: "What happened to Fonts 1-4?"
 A: "Why did the chicken cross the road", "Why couldn't they beat Air Man", these are all impossible questions to answer.

+Q: "How do I enable the secret 'streamstring' that you can only learn about in the readme file?"
+A: This one is easy!
+Just look at the readme file. (press Y in the song select menu to enable/disable)

 There are five fonts featured in Fonts 5.